coderman-39/Eco-package/DEPLOYMENT.md

-# PackChain Production Deployment Guide (Ultra-Detailed)
+# PackChain Production Deployment Guide

 This guide will walk you through every step to deploy the PackChain system for real-world use with live Hyperledger Fabric and IoT integrations.
 No prior blockchain or IoT experience is required.
 Every command, file, and configuration is explained in detail.